KARNATISAITHARUN/documentation/policies/about-policy.md

 ## Policies and ShiftLeft Ocular

-When you [create and work with a CPG using ShiftLeft Ocular](../using-ocular/getting-started/create-cpg.md), policies are automatically loaded and assigned.
+When you [create and work with a CPG using ShiftLeft Ocular](../using-ocular/getting-started/create-cpg.md), Policies are automatically loaded and assigned.

 ShiftLeft Ocular Policies are located in the directory